-The growth seen in the gaming industry in the last few months can be directed to several streams- the pandemic, mergers and acquisitions between industries, and even new technology.
+The growth seen in the gaming industry in the last few months can be directed to several streams – the pandemic, mergers, and acquisitions between industries, and even new technology.
 However, another source that is often looked past consists of gaming influencers, better known as streamers.
-Video game streaming has significantly grown on social media like YouTube and Facebook, however, it has also led to an increased use of livestream platforms dedicated to gaming, such as Twitch and Caffeine.tv.
-These gaming influencers have their accounts over social media, as well as these gaming-specific websites and applications.
+Video game streaming has significantly grown on social media like YouTube and Facebook, however, it has also led to increased use of live stream platforms dedicated to gaming, such as Twitch and Caffeine TV.
+These gaming influencers have their accounts on social media, as well as these gaming-specific websites and applications.

-These gaming livestreams include gamers talking about their lifestyles, advertise game creators, and review games as part of promoting them.
-Game livestreaming is a niche market that yields to millions of subscribers and audience members.
-Gaming website Twitch was acquired by Amazon who recognized the potential growth in this industry.
+These gaming live streams include gamers talking about their lifestyles, advertising game creators, and reviewing games as part of promoting them.
+Game live streaming is a niche market that yields millions of subscribers and audience members.
+Gaming website Twitch was acquired by Amazon which recognized the potential growth in this industry.
 By August 2014, Twitch had up to 55 million monthly active users.
 Due to celebrity collaborations and broadcasts, these numbers have skyrocketed through the years.
 In 2020, Twitch has 3.8 million users, an estimated revenue of $1.54 billion, and an 18% growth in the number of streamers.

 Over half of their users are between 18-34 years old, allowing them to target Gen Z and Millenials through streaming, with 73% under the age of 35.
 Furthermore, there is a global viewership with a majority of the viewers in the USA, Germany, South Korea, and Russia.
 Streamers are encouraged to create more content as they get paid for the hours of content they create, subscriptions to their channels, and ads played on their channels.